yasinkaymaz/HieRFIT/README.md

 <img src="data/extra/3Kpbmc_tree.png" width="75%">

 <br/>
-Then, create the reference model using the cell class labels.
-Here, we can use a topology tree for defining relationship between the cell groups ("pbmc3k_tree").
+Then, create the reference model using the cell class labels and the tree topology which we defined above out of reference cell types.

 ```{r}
 library(HieRFIT)